How Does Healing with DBT Therapy Work?

 But with DBT, you learn how to live your life again.
 The four stages of DBT provide an incremental step-by-step process for you to work with.
 Combined with the skills that you learn in DBT, you have the potential to once again be in control of your life.

-You’ll feel more capable of handling whatever it is life has to throw your way.
+Suffolk DBT’s NYC trauma therapists can support you so that you feel capable of handling whatever it is life has to throw your way.

 Professional Support and DBT